kingskies79/MongoDBNodeJsDriver/README.md

 type npm install into the console from the root directory and from the directory ./MeanApp

+# DataBase settings app.js

+please insert the url to connect with your database server.
+Example for my db server into https://mlab.com/databases/mydbmongo ('mongodb://username:password@ds219130.mlab.com:19130/mydbmongo');

+Or you can install mongodb in your localhost or you can type the link to connect at your database example ('mongodb://localhost/mydbmongo')

 ## Run Application

 Run `npm start` from the directory ./MeanApp for to run the Mean Application.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.